clownix/cloonix/xdoc/index.rst

 For the transfer of the gui to a web browser, other software used are:
 **nginx**, **noVNC**, **websockify-js**, **xorg**.

-For the self-extracting component of cloonix, makeself.sh is used.
+For the self-extracting component of cloonix, (file extract_nemo.sh) makeself.sh is used and good old tmux also.

 Cloonix's first goal is an easy usage of the emulated network linking virtual